ArenKDesai/Aren-s-Notes/graphics shaders.md

 }
 ```
 Now, the host has to pass a `color` attribute as well.
-`varying` variables are created in a shader and pas
+`varying` variables are created in a shader and passed to a shader.
+In this case, we're sending `vcolor`